Food and Food Ingredients

 - Beverage in concentrate or mix form to be made into an exempt beverage, such as frozen orange juice or apple juice

-- Concentrates which when reconstituted are equivalent of more than 50% natural fruit or vegetable juices
+- Concentrates that when reconstituted are equivalent of beverages containing greater than 50% vegetable or fruit juice by volume

-- Mixes intended to be mixed with milk or dairy products, such as Nestle’s Quik
+- Mixes intended to be mixed with milk or dairy products, such as Nesquik

 - Specialty foods that are liquids or that are to be added to a liquid and that are intended to be a substitute in the diet of more commonly used food items are exempt, such as infant formulas